Addiction Treatment in San Diego

-San Diego is filled with organizations dedicated to helping connect people to resources, such as, housing, jobs, medical care, psychiatric evaluations, transportation, legal services, and more.
+San Diego is filled with organizations dedicated to helping connect people to resources, such as housing, jobs, medical care, psychiatric evaluations, transportation, legal services, and more.
 We have found that if these basic needs are met, the likelihood of relapse is significantly decreased.
 A great example are the monthly “PAC” meetings held in San Diego for individuals recently released from prison.
-The meetings are filled with resources from the community to help attendees, such as, parenting classes, help getting a job, information on receiving medical care, steps to go back to school, and much more.
-Most of these resources are free to use and it is amazing to see the foundation these individuals have during a very difficult time of transitioning back into to society.
+The meetings are filled with resources from the community to help attendees, such as parenting classes, help getting a job, information on receiving medical care, steps to go back to school, and much more.
+Most of these resources are free to use and it is amazing to see the foundation these individuals have during a very difficult time transitioning back into to society.
 This is just one example of the many resources available to help people in need in San Diego.

 Many in San Diego have also recognized and implemented the need for connection to overall health and wellbeing.
-It is often not enough to merely “stop using” or “manage a behavior” but rather people need to connect with others in meaningful relationships for long-term health.
+It is often not enough to merely “stop using” or “manage a behavior.”
+Instead, people need to connect with others in meaningful relationships for long-term health.
 San Diego has fostered this sense of community in many ways, but especially in the recovery community.
 There are a number of strong communities built in San Diego for those recovering from addictions.
-These communities have been described as a family to belong to and people within support each other for years, often knowing quickly if someone is not doing well.
+These communities have been described as a family and people within these groups support each other for years, often knowing quickly if someone is not doing well.
 This allows for their recovery family to hold them accountable for any actions that would jeopardize recovery.
 Their recovery family is also there if they relapse and support the person getting back on track quickly.
 They understanding the long process it sometimes take for life-long recovery.